Chronic daily

 Redeployment Evaluation of Concussion (MREC),

-was evaluated by the PTSD checklist PCL (military version
+was evaluated by the PTSD checklist PCL (military version), and a traumatic

 brain injury questionnaire].
 The MREC is a neurocognitive-screening tool for